pandas-dev/pandas/doc/source/user_guide/io.rst

    df = pd.read_csv('s3://pandas-test/tips.csv')

-If your S3 bucket requires cedentials you will need to set them as environment variables or in the ``~/.aws/credentials`` config file, refer to the `S3Fs documentation on credentials
+If your S3 bucket requires credentials you will need to set them as environment variables or in the ``~/.aws/credentials`` config file, refer to the `S3Fs documentation on credentials
 <https://s3fs.readthedocs.io/en/latest/#credentials>`_.